HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/2 glossary.md

 ##### Propagation
 The way radio waves travel from a transmitting antenna to a receiving antenna.
 Different bands and frequencies have different propagation characteristics.

+#### Q

+##### QRP
+Low-power operation, typically 5 watts or less for CW or 10 watts or less for SSB.
+QRP is a popular niche of amateur radio — operators challenge themselves to make contacts using minimal power.

+##### QSO
+A two-way contact or conversation between two amateur stations.
+The term comes from the Q-code "QSO" (originally meaning "I can communicate with...").
+"Having a QSO" is what hams do on the air.

 #### R

 ##### RACES (Radio Amateur Civil Emergency Service)
 An amateur radio service specifically for civil defense communications during national emergencies, operating under governmental authority.

+##### Ragchewing
+Casual, extended conversation on the air — the radio equivalent of hanging out and shooting the breeze.
+The opposite of contest-style brief exchanges.

 ##### Repeater
 An amateur radio station that receives signals on one frequency and simultaneously retransmits them on another frequency, extending communication range.

+##### Resonance / Resonant Frequency
+The frequency at which an antenna or tuned circuit operates most efficiently.
+At resonance, inductive and capacitive reactances cancel out, allowing energy to flow most readily.
+Antennas are typically designed to be resonant at their operating frequency.
+See Sections 1.2 and 3.1.

 ##### RF (Radio Frequency)
 Electromagnetic waves used for wireless communication, typically ranging from 3 kHz to 300 GHz.

 #### S

+##### Sideband
+The frequencies above and below a carrier wave that contain the actual modulated information.
+AM signals have both upper and lower sidebands; SSB transmits only one.
+See Section 3.4.

 ##### Simplex
 A communication mode where stations transmit and receive on the same frequency.

 ##### Space Station
 An amateur radio station located more than 50 km above Earth's surface, typically a satellite.

+##### Squelch
+A receiver function that mutes audio when no signal is present, eliminating the constant hiss of background noise.
+The squelch threshold determines how strong a signal must be to "open" the squelch and let audio through.

 ##### SSB (Single Sideband)
 A type of amplitude modulation that carries information on a single sideband of the carrier frequency, allowing more efficient use of radio spectrum.